CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 {{%notice tip%}}
 The following example shows a more advanced but slightly more secure method of configuring SNMPv3 users without creating `cleartext` passwords:

-1. Install the `net-snmp-config` script that is in `libsnmp-dev` package:
+1. Install the `net-snmp-config` script that is in the `libsnmp-dev` package:

    ```
    cumulus@switch:~$ sudo -E apt-get update